Jean MacArthur: Wartime

 Jean MacArthur was with her husband when the Japanese attacked the Philippines and went with him to the island of Corregidor in Manila's harbor.
 Even when the island was attacked, she refused to leave her husband.
-Only when President Roosevelt ordered the MacArthurs to leave did they go to Australia.
+Only when President Roosevelt ordered the MacArthurs to leave they went to Australia.

 Charity work

 After her husband's death she helped with the Metropolitan Opera and other charities.
 In her later years, she often gave speeches on her late husband's military career.
 President Ronald Reagan awarded her the Medal of Freedom in 1988 and the Philippine government gave her its Legion of Merit in 1993.

 Death

 Mrs. MacArthur died of natural causes in Lenox Hill Hospital in Manhattan at age 101.
 She is entombed with her husband in the rotunda of the MacArthur Memorial in Norfolk, Virginia, the hometown of Gen. MacArthur's mother.